 Ginza Sushi and Ramen

-At one time, this Pennsport location housed an old school Italian joint, but today it’s a sleek neighborhood sushi spot that’s also a good delivery option.
-Ginza is known for its colorful signature rolls, chirashi, and ramen.
+At one time, this Pennsport location housed an old-school Italian joint, but today it’s a sleek neighborhood sushi spot that’s also a good delivery option.
+Head to Ginza for the colorful signature rolls, chirashi, and ramen.

 Sagami Japanese Restaurant